 All areas of the NRA's competence are covered by regulations and a few regulatory guides.
 The need for each regulation is explicitly defined by ASUNE.
 These regulations and guides reflect the IAEA safety standards and other relevant international requirements.
 The procedures to develop, amend and revise regulations and regulatory guides are stringent.
 Well-defined review periods trigger regular updates which are keeping regulations and guides up to date.
-A comprehensive renewal programme for all regulations is presently undertaken and already in an advanced stage.
+A comprehensive renewal program for all regulations is presently undertaken and already in an advanced stage.

-The legislative framework and the system for regulatory control related to safety and security of radioactive sources were presented in details in the previous two National Reports on the implementation of the Code of Conduct (2007, 2010) as well as in the National Report under Council Directive 2003/122/Euratom (2010) and the National Report on the radiation protection status in the Republic of Bulgaria during the period 2007-2012.
+The legislative framework and the system for regulatory control related to safety and security of radioactive sources were presented in details in the previous National Reports on the implementation of the Code of Conduct (2007, 2010, 2013) as well as in the National Report under Council Directive 2003/122/Euratom (2010) and the National Report on the radiation protection status in the Republic of Bulgaria during the period 2007-2012.

 Many measures have been taken to upgrade the national infrastructure and to ensure that radioactive sources in the country are safely managed, properly stored and securely protected during their useful lives and safely disposed in compliance with the conditions of an authorization and related safety requirements.
-These measures are summarized in the third National report on the implementation of the Code of Conduct and the Guidance (2010-2013).
 The NRA implements such measures as, inter alia, the promulgation and publication of regulations and guides, the establishment of a scheme for the submission to the Regulatory Body of applications for authorizations, the inspection of operations with radioactive sources and the enforcement of compliance with the regulations.